-At any time during the culture of a cell strain, cells in the culture may become transformed, meaning that they are no longer subject to crisis and senescence but can be passage indefinitely i.e. they will have infinite lifespan.
-Immortal cell cultures are called continuous cell lines, to distinguish them from primary cultures and cell strains which have definite lifespan.
+At any time during the culture of a cell strain, cells in the culture may transform, meaning that they are no longer subject to crisis and senescence.
+However, these cells can be passage indefinitely i.e. they will have an infinite lifespan.
+Immortal cell culture is called continuous cell line, to distinguish them from primary cultures and cell strains that have a definite lifespan.

 Senescence:Normal cells usually divide only a limited number of times before losing their ability to proliferate, which is a genetically determined event.

-Immortalization can occur spontaneously during passage of a cell strain, or it can be induced by
+Immortalization can occur spontaneously during the passage of a cell strain, or it can be induced by

 - treatment with chemical mutagens,